 The SEC has fined JP Morgan for securities fraud and misleading investors on mortgage backed securities.
 The bank’s primary regulator, the Office of the Comptroller of the Currency has fined the company for using materially false and deceptive statements.

-One perspective is that JP Morgan, as a large global institution involved in many different lines of business, is experiencing the growing pains of consolidating its recent acquisitions.
-Another perspective is that J.P Morgan is too large to manage or regulate.
+Some claim JP Morgan, as a large global institution involved in many different lines of business and is experiencing growing pains from consolidating its recent acquisitions.
+Critics say JP Morgan is too large to manage or regulate.

-To some investors what is most relevant is that neither the London Whale losses, nor the lawsuits, nor the fines have stopped the bank from increasing profitability and dividends between 2009 and 2012.
+To investors neither the London Whale losses, the lawsuits, nor the fines have stopped the bank from increasing profitability and dividends between 2009 and 2012.

 But Josh Rosner, an analyst from Graham Fisher, warns that JP Morgan fines equal 12 percent of its net income, while litigation and legal fees amount to 23 percent of the same.
 He classifies the company’s operations as, “out of control,” and notes the bank’s stock repurchase plan was cut in half after the London Whale loss was discovered.

-Tomorrow, the bank’s shareholders may vote to keep Jamie Dimon, Chief Executive Officer and/or Chairman of JP Morgan.
+Tomorrow, the bank’s shareholders may vote to limit Jamie Dimon’s role to either Chief Executive Officer or Chairman of JP Morgan.
 Dimon has pledged to keep both titles or neither.